-- Widespread. - Openly practiced. - Well-known among students or employees reputation of a department etc. - Occurring in public spaces (more likely to be pervasive). - "Harassment is pervasive when incidents of harassment occur either in concert or with regularity" (2001 Guidance Footnote 44). - Frequency of the conduct is often a variable in assessing pervasiveness. - Intensity/duration. - Unreasonable interference. - A "gauntlet of sexual abuse" Meritor v.
+- Widespread. - Openly practiced. - Well-known among students or employees reputation of a department etc. - Occurring in public spaces (more likely to be pervasive). - "Harassment is pervasive when incidents of harassment occur either in concert or with regularity" (2001 Guidance Footnote 44). - Frequency of the conduct is often a pervasiveness variable. - Intensity/duration. - Unreasonable interference. - A "gauntlet of sexual abuse" Meritor v.
 Vinson, 477 U.S. 57 (1986).